ecmwf/anemoi-docs/docs/contributing/guidelines.rst

 ***************

-Ensure that changes are appropriately documented, both with respect to docstrings and more extensive documentation, following the :ref:`documentation-guidelines`.
+Ensure that changes are appropriately documented, both with respect to docstrings and more extensive documentation, following the guidelines on :ref:`documentation-guidelines`.

 *********
  Testing
 *********

 All code changes must include appropriate tests.
-For detailed testing guidelines and examples, see :ref:`testing-guidelines`.
+For more details and examples, see the guidelines on :ref:`testing-guidelines`.

 Key points: